UPPMAX/UPPMAX-documentation/docs/software/r_packages_bianca.md

     sessionInfo()
     ```

-    ??? question "How may that look like?"
+    ??? question "What may that look like?"

         ```R
         sessionInfo()